Skip to content

 when is a foreground monitor.
 Interrupt it with Ctrl-C to stop waiting before the job is submitted.
 It runs preflight, image preparation, and script rendering before the wait begins, so submission is immediate once the conditions match; use --skip-prepare only when the required runtime artifacts already exist. --detach applies after submission: it still waits in the foreground for conditions, then returns after tracking metadata is written instead of opening the watch view.

 Idle-node checks are advisory, not reservations.
 Another user can still submit first, and Slurm may queue the job after when calls sbatch.
-Keep polling gentle on shared login nodes: the default 60s interval is a good starting point, and intervals below 30s should be reserved for short, intentional watches.
+Keep polling gentle on shared login nodes: the default --poll-interval is 60s (minimum 5s); reserve very short intervals for brief, intentional watches.

 For interactive development inside one allocation, use alloc: